younes2808/Sci2XML/README.md

 exit: Quit the CLI
 ```

-**Note for Google Colab users**: Press Enter once when the prompt appears to activate the input line before typing a command.
+> **Note for Google Colab users**: Press **Enter** when the prompt asks for input to create a newline.
+This is the only way for input to be recognised in Colab.

 ---